TN 59 (02-13)

-If the employer subscribes to the service, obtain a signed SSA-8510 authorization from the wage earner.
+If the employer subscribes to the service, complete the APIA screen or obtain a signed SSA-8510 authorization from the wage earner.
 For the SSA-8510 instructions, see SI 00601.100D.
 However, if you have a currently signed SSA-821-BK from the wage earner (within 12 months), then you do not need an additional signed authorization from the wage earner.

 Fax the SSA-8510 or SSA-821-BK into the NDRED or the CEF, as appropriate, and destroy the paper SSA-8510 or SSA-821-BK.

 Prepare a wage request on SSA letterhead.
 Include the wage earner’s name, SSN, employer’s name or code, FO fax number, your name, and telephone number.